 - Rake the topdressing in order to spread it out properly.
 Apply 1/4”-1/2” of the soil blend on the tops of such lower areas.
 Apply only 1/2” of material at a time.

 - With a leveling rake or a push-broom, work the soil mixture in the grass thoroughly.

 - Don’t forget to water the grass for further stabilization.

 Treating some seriously low spots in the yard can be a headache.
 For such spots, topdressing may not work properly because it takes some time to work.
-Alternatively, remove the sod, correct the sinking cause, and then backfilling it with new soil is the best way.
+Alternatively, removing the sod, correcting the sinking cause, and then backfilling it with new soil is the best way.
 You can put the removed sod back in the place.
 Take a look at these steps.

 Remove the sod from the low spot and set it aside.
 Don’t cut the piece wider than 18” strips.
 Pull them up gently so that the root separates from the soil.
 Now roll up the strips in order to keep them moist.
-If you are on the sun and move then to the shady place.
+If you are in the sun and move then to a shady place.

 Now shove the topsoil into the spot that once the sod is replaced, the area will be even.
 When you shove the soil in the hole, add some water to settle the soil, it will help to remove air pockets.
 If the sod is in a good place, replace the sod or replace the old one with one or seed.

 Thoroughly water the grass.
 Don’t perform the procedure after the heavy rain as the soil will be damp and thick and tough to handle.

 What is the Difference Between Grading and Leveling?

 Leveling the yard is simply the procedure to create a smooth and even surface that doesn’t have unwanted bumps or groups.